reytoms/Portfolio/Project_Part3.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/7948942"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 I found data in the website for Numbeo that Qatar ranks the highest for satety index 2021 and the lowest for crime index 2021.
 Though I wanted to created a visualization with the names of all countries (perhaps by a world map), the visual looked really cramped in.
 I learned that this was because the index values are very close to each other and the visual did not highlight any evident distinction.
 Thus, I chose to use a column chart.
+Moreover, the column chart was a better way to show the comparison in terms of safety between the countries.
 I also modified the data set with just the top 20 countries.
 From the visual it is clear that Qatar tops the ranking, and Denmark ranks 20.
 I used a maroon shade (#8a1538) for Qatar as it resembles the flag of the country, and left the others in grey.
 My chart is titled "QATAR RANKS HIGHEST IN SAFETY INDEX 2021" followed by a subtitle "Top 20 countries by safety index".
-In stead of indicating the index values on y-axis, I use the top of each bar to denote the country's safety index value.
-I consider this a better form of representation to minimize eye travel and to better interpret the data visually.
+I first used the top of each bar to represent the safety index of the country, but there was no single color that was visible on the grey bars as well as the marroon bar for Qatar.
+So I removed the label from each bar and included the values along the Y-axis.
+To reduce eye travel, I further indicated the values as pop ups for each bar.

 c.
 Weather